Sunday, September 24, 2023

 Climate change is affecting everyone, although not evenly.
 Your geographic location is key, but so is your wealth.
 The author brings efforts in Africa to our attention.
 A big concern is the spread of desert regions.
 One strategy is to plant trees, but although lots of trees have been planted it has not worked.
 Poor natives have found wood to be one of the valuable assets they have access to.
 New strategies put a greater emphasis on soil restoration.

 Ceuta and Melilla are two Spanish posts at the northern tip of Africa.
 They are like magnets for refugees from sub Saharan Africa.
 The Spanish Government has fortified both locations, but no matter the barriers the refugees keep coming.
-Like the United States border draws refugees from Ecuador, Honduras and Mexico,.
+Like the United States border draws refugees from Ecuador, Honduras and Mexico.
 For many they really could be classified as climate change refugees.

-Americans and Europeans think the hordes of people are just seeking economic benefits which is true, but tied into loss of opportunities due to climate change.
+Americans and Europeans think the hordes of people are mostly just seeking economic benefits which is true, but tied into loss of opportunities due to climate change.
 Those most affected by climate change are also the most poor and had little to do with causing climate change.
 Humans have always sought better land when natural circumstances have changed.
 Movement hindered by borders.

 While mankind has spent tremendous effort to shore up lines other forces such as climate change and pandemics have shown little respect for these lines.
 A political force in America and Europe is to fight immigration tooth and nail.
 But maybe it is time to declare global citizenship and tackle the problems that really affect us all.